 Students may register at any time before the beginning of the first term of the program in person with the Enrollment Assistant (until the seats are filled).
-Maximum numbers of students allowed in a class are 12 except Certified Nurse Assistant and Patient Care Technician being capped at 10.
+Maximum numbers of students allowed in a class are 16 except Certified Nurse Assistant and Patient Care Technician being capped at 10.
 The school strictly strives to maintain an ideal instructor student ratio in order to enhance individual attention to all our students to bring out the best in all.

-For registration, the student must bring the following documents:
+For registration, the student must provide the following documents:

-- One Picture ID issued by State or Federal Authority - ➤ Original high school diploma or G.E.D certificate. - ➤ Initial payment for registration and tuition fees (we accept cash, money orders, cashier checks and all major credit cards).
+- One Picture ID issued by State or Federal Authority - High school diploma or G.E.D certificate. - Nonrefundable registration fees.
+(We accept cash, money orders, cashier checks and all major credit cards).